Fort Hall Business Council.

 Chairman Ladd Edmo

-is serving his second term on the Fort Hall Business Council.
+is serving his third term on the Fort Hall Business Council.
 Edmo is a lifelong resident of Fort Hall and currently resides in the Fort Hall District.
 He attended schools in Fort Hall, Blackfoot, and graduated from Intermountain Indian High School.
 Ladd continued his education at Haskell Jr. College in Lawrence Kansas, where he was on the Dean’s Honor Roll, and received an Associates of Applied Science Degree.
 Mr. Edmo specialized in carpentry and construction services.
 Prior to serving on the FHBC, he was the Fort Hall Housing Authority’s Construction Project Manager, and in 2014 he was elected as a Tribal Land Use Policy Commissioner.
 Edmo is a hunter and fisherman and has four children and three grandchildren.

 Vice Chairman Kevin Callahan